jackyzha0/jackyzha0.github.io/content/thoughts/books/grasshopper.md

 > Do you like the act of climbing the mountain or just being at the top?
 Because the latter doesn't require the first.

 Games, simply put, reverse the ends and means of other activities.
-In Kant's *Critique of Aesthetic Judgement*, he likens aesthetic experience to play as a kind of 'purposiveness without purpose'
+In Kant's *Critique of Aesthetic Judgment*, he likens aesthetic experience to play as a kind of 'purposiveness without purpose'

 ### Open and Closed Games
 - **Open games**: system of reciprocally enabling moves whose purpose is the continued operation of the system.